How Power Sidewall Roof Ventilation Works

-Power sidewall roof ventilation is installed to protect the home from moisture and excessive attic heat, and to draw exhaust combustion products outside.
+Power sidewall roof ventilation is installed to protect the home from moisture and excessive attic heat, and to draw exhausted combustion products outside.
 It is considered to be cheaper and safer than chimney venting.
 This article covers how power sidewall roof ventilation works and lists some of its applications.

 Why Choose Sidewall Roof Ventilation?